Tilea Campaign Part 31

 The Fight, Part Two

-… she herself led the armoured horsemen in a charge across the river into the Demigryphs commanded by Ned Black.
-Two of her bone and ancient steel companions succumbed to the fast-flowing waters, but neither she nor the other riders noticed.
+Maria personally led her armoured horsemen in a charge, crashing through the rushing waters and into the Demigryphs commanded by Ned Black.
+Two of her ancient, bone and steel companions succumbed to the fast-flowing river, but neither she nor the other riders noticed.

 (Picture taken before the removal of the dangerous terrain casualties.)

-Perhaps Captain Bernhardt was not quite as filled with fury as the duchess, possibly as a consequence of his recent close shave with an iron shot?
-Whatever the reason, his own company of riders failed to charge against the foe, instead milling somewhat confusedly upon the far side of the rushing river.
+Captain Bernhardt did not possess quite the same fury as the duchess, possibly as a consequence of his recent close shave with an iron shot.
+Whatever the reason, he and his own company of riders failed to close with the foe, instead milling somewhat confusedly upon the far side of the rushing river, leaving the duchess’s riders to fight alone.

-Biagino, atop his now slow-moving carroccio, commanded his bambinos to advance as best and fast they can, and of course they obliged, drawing very close to the river and the still-intact bridge of Pontremola itself.
+Biagino, atop the slowly moving carroccio, commanded his congregation of warriors to advance as best and as fast they could, and of course they obliged, drawing close to the river and the still-intact bridge.

-Despite the blood-fury that gripped her, Maria realised that if the demigryphs managed to keep her busy for more than a few moments, then the knights to her right could charge into her flank, most likely overwhelming her guards and bringing about her final demise, and so she summoned up a little company of zombies – resurrected from the corpses still lying in the mud of the river from the last battle – and willed them to place themselves in such a way as to distract the knights (at least for a little while).
+Despite the blood-fury that gripped her, Maria knew that if the demigryphs kept her busy for more than a few moments, the knights to her right could charge into her flank, most likely overwhelming her guards and perhaps even bringing about her final demise.
+And so, she summoned up a little company of zombies – made of the corpses still lying beneath the river mud from the last battle – and willed them to place themselves in such a way as to distract the knights (at least for a little while).

 (Game Note: The old trick of getting in the way, while angled in such a manner to make an overrunning enemy unable to charge Maria)

-Nevertheless, the vampire duchess wanted to defeat the monstrous foe as soon as possible, and so chose to use magic to make her attacks even more deadly, conjuring Dance Macabre.
-As the spell flowed through her she knew its success was certain, but then, half a moment later, she also knew that she had brought far too much power to bear upon its conjuration.
-Several strands of the winds of magic now crashed like waves against each other, then burst outwards calamitously.
-One of the enemy demigryphs was caught fully by the etheric surge and perished immediately, as did four of Maria’s own riders.
-Maria scowled, for even she felt its burn and was weakened considerably by her mistake.
+Keen to defeat the massive foe as soon as possible, the vampire duchess employed more magic to make her own attacks even more dangerous, conjuring Dance Macabre to invigorate herself and her riders.
+As the spell flowed through her, she sensed its success was certain, but then, half a moment later, she realised she had brought far too much power to bear upon its conjuration.
+Several etheric eddies now crashed, like waves, against each other, multiplying in strength exponentially, to burst outwards.
+One of the enemy’s demigryphs was hit hard by the burning surge and perished immediately, as did four of Maria’s own riders.
+Maria scowled, for she too was scalded badly.

-What few wisps of etheric wind remained were gathered by Biagino, hoping to drive his servants dancing en-masse over the bridge and river, but the enemy Wizard Hakim found it easy to unwind the spell, having little else to distract him.
+Biagino gathered what few remaining wisps of the etheric breeze he could, hoping to drive his servants dancing en-masse over the bridge and river, but the enemy’s wizard, Hakim, found it easy to unwind the spell, having little else to distract him.

-And so it was, just as Maria’s blade was able to begin it’s work proper, she found herself with only a handful of companions.
-Still, her lust for battle remained so strong that she made straight for Lord Black, knowing he was a commander and intending to make him pay dearly for the damage already done to her servants (and her pride).
+And so it was, just as Maria’s nimble blade commenced its deadly labours, she found herself with only a handful of companions.
+Nevertheless, her lust for battle remained so strong that she made straight for Lord Black, knowing he was a commander and intending to make him pay dearly for the damage already done to her servants, and perhaps more importantly, to her pride.

-Catching Lord Black’s eye, Maria knew she had befuddled him momentarily with her mesmeric glare, and in the first flush of the struggle her sword twice bit deep into his ferocious mount.
-As she drew the blade back in satisfaction, and made ready for another bout of sword play, she realised that she herself had been cut by Lord Black.
-Around her, two more of her riders fell, whilst the demigryphs were only grazed in return!
+Catching Lord Black’s eye, Maria befuddled him with the power of her mesmeric glare, and in the first flush of the ensuing struggle, her sword twice bit deep into his ferocious mount, spattering gobbets of blood to besmear the beasts feathery hide.
+As she drew the blade back in satisfaction, however, making ready for another bout of sword play, she found that she herself had been cut in return, and that beside her, two more of her riders had fallen, while despite the blood, the demigryphs had in truth merely been grazed!

-As Lord Black shouted, “Deos imperate omnes”, and the demigryphs reared and roared, Maria felt uncertainty for the first time in a long time.
-It was a foul but familiar feeling, for she remembered it from life.
-Until this moment it had had no place in her undeath!
+Lord Black’s voice was loud and clear as he shouted, “Deos imperate omnes”.
+And as his demigryph reared and roared in response to his will, Maria felt uncertainty, for the first time in a long time.
+It was a foul yet familiar feeling she remembered from life.
+Until this moment, however, it had had no place in her undeath!

 (Game note, the Undead had won the combat by a measly 1, but Lord Black’s unit is stubborn and passed their Ld test.)

 Her progeny, Biagino and Captain Berhnardt, sensed her discomfort.
-What with Biagino stranded upon his almost wrecked carroccio whilst failing in his conjurations, and Berhnardt floundering with his warriors at the river bank having failed to join his mistress’s charge, they both, in their own particular ways, shared Maria’s feeling of doubt.
+What with Biagino stranded upon his almost wrecked carroccio whilst failing in his conjurations, and Berhnardt floundering with his warriors at the river bank, they both, in their own particular ways, shared Maria’s doubt.

-Along the defences near the bridge it was becoming clear that whatever missiles were thrown at the shambling hordes, and however many of the lesser mob the river carried away, many zombies would remain to assault the defences.
-Yet, at the same time, ever man and dwarf there reckoned his chances against such clumsy and awkward foes.
+Along the defences near the bridge, it was becoming clear that whatever missiles were thrown at the shambling hordes, and however many of the mob the river carried away, a veritable throng of zombies would remain to assault the defences.
+Yet, at the same time, every man and dwarf there fancied his chances against such visibly clumsy and awkward foes.

-The cannon at the very tip of the bastion sent an enchanted round-shot to wound one of the horrors, and consequently, now afflicted by a weakening magic, the horrors lost one of their number to the handgun bullets and crossbow bolts hurled subsequently.
+The cannon at the very tip of the bastion sent an enchanted round-shot to wound one of the horrors, and consequently, now afflicted by a weakening magic, they lost one of their number to the subsequent flurry or handgun bullets and crossbow bolts.

-… and despite her diminutive size compared to the demigryph and rider, she did indeed cut him down.
+… and despite her diminutive size in comparison to the demigryph and rider, her bewildering stare and swordplay so discomfited him that she did indeed cut him down.

 Lord Black was dead.